Bridal Shower Games & Party Games

 Balloon Popping Contest

 Divide guests into two equal groups.
-About 25 yards away place two bags of inflated balloons in colors to match your theme colors.
+About 25 yards away place two bags of inflated helium filled balloons in colors to match your theme.
 These balloons should be over-inflated to make popping easier.
 At the sound of a ringing bell or whistle, the first two relay contestants, one from each team, run to the bag, and remove one balloon.
 Each must sit on it until it pops.
 Once the balloon pops, the players run back to the starting line, and tag the next player in line.
 The first team to complete the course wins.
 Not a quiet game, but a guaranteed favorite!

 What the Bride Says